JuliaTagBot/ContinuousBenchmarks.jl/README.md

 4. Add new benchmarks.

 Both the broken and inactive benchmark file names can be found in https://github.com/TuringLang/TuringBenchmarks/blob/master/test/benchmarks.jl.
 The actual files can be found in https://github.com/TuringLang/TuringBenchmarks/tree/master/benchmarks.

+## Guidelines for new benchmarks

+1. Every benchmark makes a `log` `Dict` object which as the following mandatory keys:
+ - `"name"`,
+ - `"engine"`, and
+ - "turing", where `log["turing"]` must have the key `"elapsed"`.
+2. The `name`-`engine` combination must be unique for every benchmark.
+3. Every benchmark file must be runnable in its own Julia session.
+Any files which need to be executed first should be included in the benchmark file.
+4. Since each benchmark is run in its own Julia session, any warm up runs should be included in the benchmark file to avoid counting the compilation time.